It’s a good question!

 If you’d rather buy lunch or dinner on Antelope Island, the Island Buffalo Grill is located on the beach.
 This restaurant specializes in buffalo burgers and is open seasonally.

 Bring sand toys

-Utah.com promotes the “clean, white sand beaches” of Antelope Island, but that’s a bit of an exaggeration.
-The beach is okay, but it’s a little rocky, and I’ve seen much nicer beaches in California and the Caribbean.
-That didn’t bother my children when they were younger and they had a great time playing in the sand.
+Antelope Island’s beach is okay, but it’s a little rocky, and I’ve seen much nicer beaches in California and the Caribbean.
+Kids will still have a great time playing in the sand here.
 Great Salt Lake sand is oolitic sand.
 The grains of this unusual calcium carbonate sand are smooth and round.

 The sand near the picnic area is best for play.
 The sand near the water is packed and buggy.

 You’re likely to encounter “lake stink,” flies and brine shrimp on this adventure.
 However, the lake odor on the island is not nearly as strong as on the causeway.
 The flies on the shoreline cleared as I walked through them into the lake.
 The brine shrimp will not hurt or stick to you – though you may find a few stuck in your swimsuit afterward.

 Swimming in the Great Salt Lake is not for the squeamish.
 If the bugs and brine shrimp keep you out of the water, I won’t judge.
 However, they really weren’t a big deal once I decided to just enjoy it.